Formerly known as "Maryknoll"

 We recognize our community's call to holiness based on mutuality, reciprocity, and interdependence and its ministry focusing on Japanese Catholics while also welcoming all in our greater community.

-Dear brothers and si Dear brothers and sisters
+Dear brothers and sisters,

 親愛なる兄弟姉妹の皆様、